XaverHeuser/Athlete-Dashboard/README.md

 ## Project Goal & Motivation

 This project aims to create a personal, extensible, and self-hosted dashboard for athletic activities.
-By pulling data from APIs like Strava and Garmin, it provides full ownership of training history and enables custom data analysis and visualizations that go beyond the capabilities of the original platforms.
-It also serves as a practical learning project for building a modern ETL data pipeline using Google Cloud Platform services and Python.
+By pulling data from APIs like Strava and Garmin, it provides full ownership of your training history and enables custom data analysis and visualizations that go beyond the capabilities of the original platforms.
+It also serves as a practical learning project for building a modern ELT data pipeline using Google Cloud Platform (GCP) and Python — taking advantage of BigQuery for scalable transformations and analytics

 ## Project Status

 Status: 🚧 In Development 🚧

 This project is currently in the architectural and initial development phase.
-The core workflow has been designed, but the components listed below are not yet implemented.
+The core workflow has been designed, but implementation of several components is still ongoing.

 ## Key Features (Planned)

-- Automated Data Sync: Automatically fetches new activities from the Strava API on a daily schedule.
+- Automated Data Sync: Automatically fetches new activities from the Strava API on a given schedule.
 - Historical Archive: Securely stores your entire activity history in a personal BigQuery data warehouse.
 - Interactive Dashboard: A web-based frontend built with Streamlit to visualize trends, summaries, and individual activities.
 - Custom Analytics: Calculates and tracks custom metrics like Training Stress Score (TSS), weekly/monthly totals, and personal records.